A minimum acceptable grade of C– is required for coursework to count toward a minor or the major.

 101 The Sociological Imagination

-This course will reinforce and expand upon many of the concepts you have been introduced to in lower division courses.
-We explore the basic theoretical perspectives within sociology, the use of theory in sociological research, the logic of sociological research and introduction to methodological approaches used by sociologists.
+This course will reinforce and expand upon many of the concepts you have been introduced to in Introduction to Sociology and Social Problems.
+In this course we will explore the basic theoretical perspectives within sociology, the use of theory in sociological research, the logic of sociological research and an introduction to a variety of methodological approaches used by sociologists.
+This course will provide students with a solid base of knowledge which will serve them well in other upper division sociology courses - the Sociological Theory and Sociological Research Methods courses in particular.
+It is suggested that students have sophomore standing to take this course.
+This course satisfies the Social, Historical, and Cultural Understanding requirement and the Writing in the Disciplines requirement of the Core Curriculum.

 112 Race and Ethnicity